 What You Need to Know About Gifting a Car in Canada

-Have you got an old car in mint condition sitting in your garage waiting for a new owner?
+Do you have an old car in mint condition sitting in your garage waiting for a new owner?
 Or maybe you've been shopping for a brand-new car for someone in your family?
-Regardless of whether a car is used or brand new, if you're thinking of a gifting the car to someone, you may not know that there's more to it than just handing over the keys in a gift box.
-To help you out, here are answers to commonly asked questions to give you a better understanding of what’s involved.
+Regardless of whether a car is used or brand new, there's more to gifting a vehicle than simply handing over the keys.
+We've answered some commonly asked questions about gifting a car in Canada to give you a better understanding of what’s involved.

 How does transferring vehicle ownership work and what are the requirements?